BrenoAqua/Senren/README.md

 - [AutoReorder](https://ankiweb.net/shared/info/757527607) `757527607`

 # Additional Resource - Kaishi Template
 These are the settings I use for Kaishi.
 When I finished Kaishi, I merged it with my mining deck (while keeping its original note type).
-Since then, I’ve made a lot of edits to make it look more like my [mining deck](https://github.com/BrenoAqua/Senren).
+Since then, I’ve made a lot of edits to make it look more like Senren.

 ### Installation Instructions
 1. Go to **Browse** in Anki.